 The Financial Aid Office (FAO) administers all Federal and State financial aid programs available to GWC students.
 This includes grants, fee waivers, loans, and on-campus work opportunities.
 The FAO’s goal is to assist students and their parents in paying for educational costs (which includes reasonable living costs) by using the U.S. Department of Education methodology to evaluate the student’s or student’s family’s ability to pay these costs and distributing limited financial aid resources in an equitable manner.

 All students who are U.S. citizens or legal residents should apply for financial aid even if they think that they will not qualify.
 Because many different types of aid exist with differing qualifications, only a financial aid staff member can really determine what types and how much aid a student qualifies for.
 Often those who think they will receive nothing, qualify for something.

 Financial aid is awarded on a first-come, first-served basis.
-Golden West College may not have enough of certain funds to award all eligible students, so students are highly encouraged to file their applications early (January or February for the following fall semester).
+Golden West College may not have enough of certain funds to award all eligible students, so students are highly encouraged to file their applications early (October or November for the following fall semester).
 Another reason to file your application before March is to ensure that you meet the state priority filing deadline for Cal Grant (March 2nd).
 You may apply for financial aid after March 2nd and through the year for which you want to receive aid, however those who apply later will miss these early filing opportunities and will also wait longer for their financial aid application to be reviewed.

-Go to www.fafsa.ed.gov and complete the Free Application for Federal Student Aid (FAFSA) and include the Golden West College federal code: 001206.
+You May Be Eligible For Financial Aid If You: Go to www.fafsa.ed.gov and complete the Free Application for Federal Student Aid (FAFSA) and include the Golden West College federal code: 001206.

 - Are determined to have financial need based upon your FAFSA data and the Financial Aid Office review.